parshavjain/assignment-solution-step2/readme.md

  These values should be captured in the proper data type.
 We need to store variable, operator and value.
 To store/capture these 3 values we need a separate class.

- The class name we can take as Condition OR Restriction OR FilterCondition OR Criteria etc.,
+ The class name can be Condition OR Restriction OR FilterCondition OR Criteria etc.,

- Let us take as Restriction class
+ Let us consider it as Restriction class

  In this class we need 3 parameters of String type.
  - propertyName : String